Succeed as a faculty member here at Tallahassee Community College.

 - To promote the professional growth of adjunct faculty

 - To develop institutional practices that foster a commitment to student learning

-- To impact student learning outcomes through improved teaching
+- To impact student learning outcomes through effective teaching practices

 - Provide assistance in designing professional growth plans